alexander-kastil/az-cloud-native/labs/lab-05/readme.md

 - Document the `Order Service Bounded Context`.
 If you want you can use [Miro and the Bounded Context Canvas](https://miro.com/miroverse/the-bounded-context-canvas/), some other tool or even a piece of paper.

-- Follow the guide on [GitHub](https://github.com/ddd-crew/bounded-context-canvas)
+- Follow the guide on [GitHub - https://github.com/ddd-crew/bounded-context-canvas](https://github.com/ddd-crew/bounded-context-canvas)

 ## Task: Designing the Data Model